Bhoomi3637/Outback_nursery_managment/README.md

 - **Admin Authentication**:
   - Secure login ensures that only authorized admins can access the dashboard.
 - **Add New Admin**:
-    Admins can add new admin accounts by entering a username and password in the admin management file (admin.php).
+    Admins can add new admin accounts by entering a username and password in the admin management file (add-admin.php).
-    Default Admin Credentials:
+    **Default Admin Credentials:**
-    Username: Admin
+    * Username: admin
-    Password: admin123
+    * Password: admin123

 ### 👥 User Panel
 - **User Authentication**: